snhansen/fjernvarme/README.md

-# A script for creating various graphs based on usage data from Lystrup Fjernvarme
+# Fjernvarme usage
+This repository contains a script for fetching data from Lystrup Fjernvarme, create various graphs and host them on GitHub pages.